Although Virginia Woolf was a well-known Englishwoman, Virginia Woolf’s family had a surprising connection to French aristocracy.

 Woolf had French roots on her mother’s side of the family and was a direct descendant of one of Marie Antoinette’s personal attendants, a man named Chevalier Pierre Ambrose Antoine de L’Etang.
 Woolf was De L’Etang’s great-great granddaughter.

-Born in 1757, De L’Etang came from a long line of French nobleman and, at the age of 13, was appointed as a personal page to the young Marie Antoinette, who was then the new princess of France.
+Born on July 20, 1757, De L’Etang came from a long line of French nobleman and, at the age of 13, was appointed as a personal page to the young Marie Antoinette, who was then the new princess of France.
 De L’Etang eventually become stable master of the royal stables at Versailles and also became a member of King Louis XVI’s Garde du Corps.

 There are many conflicting accounts of De L’Etang’s life.
 According to Virginia’s biography by her nephew, Quentin Bell, De L’ Etang was banished from France by King Louis XVI in the 1780s for having a liaison with Marie Antoinette and was sent to India to serve in a cavalry regiment in Pondicherry where he met the Indian-born Therese Blin de Grincourt, whom he married.